SQream/sqream_docs/guides/operations/setup/recommended_pre-installation_configurations.rst

-.. _recommended_configurations:
+.. _recommended_pre-installation_configurations:

 *********************************************
-Recommended Post-Installation Configuration
+Recommended Pre-Installation Configuration
 *********************************************

 Once you've :ref:`installed SQream DB<installing_sqream_db_docker>`, you can and should tune your system for better performance and stability.